MattiNieminen/node-feedstorage/README.md

 ```
 ## Todo

-* Usage of HTTP header ETag
+* Usage of HTTP header ETag.
-* More options
+* More options.
-* Unit testing is probably not applicable here, but maybe some integration tests
-  with real feeds?
+* Refactor function getArticlesByKeyword to use options object instead of variadic.
+* More integration tests (at least different query functions and updateDatabase()).
+* Divide helper functions and Mongoose schemas to its own file.
+* Rewrite the parts using request and feedparser so that streams are used correctly
+ * Probably requires a "global" feedparser and a function that initializes request and streams it to this feedparser.
+ * Due to streams being what they are in Node.js, it is probably mandatory to handle this in one long function.